Kidswatter/Kidsybot/Commands-list.md

 Interacting with MusicBot is done via chat commands.
-The bot does not take commands via DMs, with the exceptions of the `joinserver` command from the owner of the bot.
+The bot does not take commands via DMs, with the exception of the `joinserver` command from the owner of the bot.
 The owner may have changed the bot's command prefix from the default `!` to something else, as to not interfere with another bot that uses `!` for commands.
 Most messages are deleted after some time, as not to fill up the chat with stale information.

 ## Command format
 ### `!command [optional argument] [multiple | choice | argument] <required argument>`